-Review of Mathematics and Introduction to Statistics (online course BST01), Repeated Measurements (CE08) and Missing Values in Clinical Research (EP16 or EWP07) are strongly recommended.
+Review of Mathematics and Introduction to Statistics (online course BST01), Repeated Measurements (CE08) and Missing Values in Clinical Research (EP16) are strongly recommended.

 *If you have been registered for the CE09 course, you will be automatically enrolled in the Introduction to R course, a short online course.

 There is growing acknowledgement of the value of Bayesian methods for complex models in biostatistics and epidemiology, in dealing with issues such as multiplicity, measurement error, spatial associations and hierarchical structure.
 This course will introduce the essentials of Bayesian ideas, emphasizing practical application using exact and simulation-based software.
 Examples will include the use of Bayesian methods in clinical trials, institutional comparisons, smoothing of disease rates, and frailty models.

 - Introduce Bayesian concepts and contrast them with the frequentist approach;

 - Understand the background and the importance of computer intensive methods in Bayesian statistical analyses, such as the Markov Chain Monte Carlo (MCMC) techniques: Gibbs and Metropolis-Hastings sampling;